Killer Whale Facts

 /granite-web-prod/5e/b4/5eb4ba448e1c4502b578a3e1845e1857.jpeg)

-Sure, killer whales have been in the news lately for taking names and sinking boats, but it's still not obvious why they're doing this.
-Some say they're out for revenge as a result of previous boat confrontations, while others believe it could be an act of play.
+Sure, killer whales were in the news last summer for taking names and sinking boats, but it's still not obvious why they were doing this.
+Some say they were out for revenge as a result of previous boat confrontations, while others believe it was simply an act of play.

 Regardless, the killer whale is one of the most interesting animals in the ocean.
 Group hunting, specialized hunting skills and high intelligence are all things that are unique to this fascinating marine mammal.